grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 1. Using TDD with mocks - TDD allows every little piece of code to be executed well before the whole task completion and mock objects serve as first collaborators that allow this execution to happen.
 1. Slicing the scope into smaller vertical parts (e.g. scenarios, stories etc.) that can be implemented faster than a full-blown feature.
 We have had a taste of this in action when Johnny and Benjamin were developing the calculator in one of the first chapters.
 1. Do not write the first Statement as a unit-level Statement, but instead, write it on a higher-level (e.g. end-to-end or against another architectural boundary), make it work, then refactor the initial structure.
 This gives us a walking skeleton of sort, which can be built, tested and deployed.
 As the next features or scenarios are added, these traits are preserved so we can always run what we have mid-development.
 This approach is what we will be aiming at ultimately, but for this chapter, I will leave it out to only focus on the mocks and OO design.

+## Workflow specification

+The Statement about the controller is an example of what Amir Kolsky and Scott Bain call workflow specification.
+A workflow specification describes how a specified unit of behavior (in our case, a class) interacts with other units by sending messages and receiving answers.
+In Statements specifying workflow, we describe the purpose and behaviors of the specified class in terms of interacting of mocked roles that other objects play.

+In our case, TODO TODO TODO TODO TODO TODO TODO

+Workflow Statements specify how objects of a class coordinate and delegate work to other objects Sustainable TDD blog reference
+TODO: workflow specification
+Seargant, programming by intention

 ## Data Transfer Objects